castai/docs/docs/guides/autoscaling-policies.md

 An increased CPU load on worker nodes indicates that the cluster is getting 'hot' - the fleet of nodes might not be sufficient to fulfill the current computing resources needs.

 In that case, you can increase the computing capacity by adding in additional worker nodes.

-CAST AI's cluster autoscaler provides a mechanism to handle this with _CPU utilization scale up policy_.
+CAST AI's cluster autoscaler provides a mechanism to handle this with _CPU utilization scale up policy_:

-By applying this policy, your cluster is periodically checked for the actual CPU consumption over the worker nodes.
+- By applying this policy, your cluster is periodically checked for the actual CPU consumption over the worker nodes.
-When a sustained increased CPU load is detected, the autoscaler automatically adds a new node to redistribute the load more evenly.
+- When a sustained increased CPU load is detected, the autoscaler automatically adds a new node to redistribute the load more evenly.
-This process can take a few minutes, depending on the underlying cloud service provider.
+- This process can take a few minutes, depending on the underlying cloud service provider.
 If an addition is already in progress, the autoscaler will not attempt to add a new node.

 ### Configuring the CPU utilization scale up policy

 The autoscaler's scale up policy is set by adjusting thresholds for the average cluster CPU load in percentages and evaluation period in seconds.

 The evaluation window describes for how long the average cluster CPU utilization should stay above the threshold for it to be considered as eligible for scale up.